 Some pretax deductions, such as 401(k) contributions, are still subject to Social Security and Medicare tax.
 This doesn’t affect the taxable income you report on your tax return, but you may notice that the Social Security and Medicare tax you pay during the year is based on a higher gross income amount than that computed for income taxes.
 This is in some ways an advantage because it increases your Social Security credits and your future Social Security benefits.

-Some types of programs allowing you to make pretax contributions for transit and parking and medical flex spending accounts have slightly increased pretax contribution limits for 2018.
 Check with your employer to understand the most you can contribute with each paycheck.